Built for the wheel

 Functional potter — wheel-thrown production with kiln firing logs, food-safe certification, glaze recipe library, and BYOK Stripe pottery shop at 0% platform fee, all indexed under your own domain

 Running a functional pottery practice as a working studio means managing two interlocking operations: production documentation and direct sales.
-The documentation side — kiln firing logs that trace cone-by-cone temperature curves with atmosphere notes, glaze recipe libraries that record feldspar-kaolin-silica base ratios with colorant additions and test-tile results, clay-body composition records that specify the kaolin and feldspar proportions and the grog percentage for the throwing body versus the handbuilding body — is the intellectual property of the studio, the record that makes a second kiln load consistently better than the first, and increasingly the evidence base that collectors and buyers use to evaluate whether a piece is worth the price.
-The sales side — a functional pottery shop with BYOK Stripe at 0% platform fee, wheel-thrown vs slip-cast tagging, food-safe certification documentation for every functional piece (confirming lead-free materials and acid-leach testing for dinnerware and mugs), custom-order forms for commission inquiries, and a studio sale event calendar — needs infrastructure that understands the difference between a production-run mug and a one-of-a-kind kiln-event piece.
-VeloCMS gives functional potters the platform where the kiln log, the glaze library, the test-tile gallery, and the pottery shop operate as a single coherent publishing system under your domain — not a scattered combination of Instagram posts, Etsy listings, and a notes app.
+The documentation side — kiln firing logs that trace cone-by-cone temperature curves with atmosphere notes, glaze recipe libraries that record feldspar-kaolin-silica base ratios with colorant additions and test-tile results, clay-body composition records — is the intellectual property of the studio.
+The sales side — a functional pottery shop with BYOK Stripe at 0% platform fee, wheel-thrown vs slip-cast tagging, food-safe certification documentation, custom-order forms, and a studio sale event calendar — needs infrastructure that understands the difference between a production-run mug and a one-of-a-kind kiln-event piece.
+VeloCMS gives functional potters the platform where the kiln log, the glaze library, the test-tile gallery, and the pottery shop operate as a single coherent publishing system under your domain.

 Sculptural ceramicist — slab-built and hand-built documentation with clay-body composition, atmosphere notes, exhibition provenance, and studio sale system under your own domain

 Sculptural ceramics occupies a different publishing territory from functional ware, but the documentation needs are equally specific and equally underserved by existing platforms.
-A slab-built porcelain vessel that was fired in a soda-firing kiln — sodium carbonate introduced into the chamber at cone 10 to interact with the silica and alumina in the clay body and produce the characteristic orange-peel surface texture — requires documentation that covers the clay body (porcelain with kaolin and feldspar proportions that affect how the soda vapor interacts with the surface), the kiln atmosphere (reduction vs oxidation at different cone stages and how the atmosphere shifts affected the celadon underglaze), the firing schedule (cone-by-cone witness observations with photographs of the cone pack), and the finished surface result (multi-angle photography in natural light and controlled lighting to accurately represent the soda-flashing and the celadon color temperature).
+A slab-built porcelain vessel that was fired in a soda-firing kiln requires documentation that covers the clay body, the kiln atmosphere, the firing schedule with cone-by-cone witness observations, and the finished surface result.
 That documentation is the provenance of the piece — the record that establishes its material and process history for exhibition contexts, for gallery submissions, and for collectors who want to understand what they are acquiring.
-Instagram compresses the surface detail.
-Pinterest steals the visual.
-A generic blog post has no structured fields for clay-body composition, cone temperature, or kiln atmosphere.
-VeloCMS gives sculptural ceramicists the structured documentation format where slab-built bodies, hand-built construction techniques, soda and wood-fired atmosphere records, and exhibition provenance chains become permanent indexed references that establish the intellectual context of the work.
+VeloCMS gives sculptural ceramicists the structured documentation format where slab-built bodies, hand-built construction techniques, soda and wood-fired atmosphere records, and exhibition provenance chains become permanent indexed references.

 Pottery teacher and ceramics-supply retailer — class booking calendar, material library, supply inventory with Stripe BYOK, and member-only technique guides indexed under your own domain

 Pottery teaching and ceramics-supply retail sit at the intersection of education and commerce, and neither dimension is well served by the platforms these businesses have historically defaulted to.
-A pottery school that runs beginner wheel-throwing classes, intermediate glazing workshops, and advanced kiln-loading and firing courses for small groups needs a class booking calendar where students can browse upcoming sessions, check remaining spaces, pay directly via BYOK Stripe without a third-party booking platform taking a 3-5% cut, receive a PDF material list and studio preparation guide automatically after booking, and receive a firing schedule notification when their pieces are loaded into the kiln.
-The same studio's ceramics supply retail — cone 6 and cone 10 stoneware bodies, raku clay, porcelain, cobalt oxide and iron oxide colorants, feldspar and silica raw materials for glaze mixing, commercial glazes with test-tile gallery documentation, kiln supplies and furniture — needs an inventory shop with Stripe BYOK at 0% platform fee, product tagging by firing temperature and atmosphere, and clay-body specification sheets that serious ceramicists expect before purchasing a body they haven't worked with before.
-The supply catalog and the technique guide library reinforce each other: a blog post documenting an iron-saturate celadon recipe that specifies the exact feldspar and kaolin ratios and links directly to the feldspar supplier entry in the supply catalog is more useful than either piece alone.
+A pottery school needs a class booking calendar where students can browse upcoming sessions, check remaining spaces, pay directly via BYOK Stripe without a third-party booking platform taking a 3-5% cut, and receive a PDF material list automatically after booking.
+The supply catalog and the technique guide library reinforce each other: a blog post documenting an iron-saturate celadon recipe that links directly to the feldspar supplier entry in the supply catalog is more useful than either piece alone.
 VeloCMS gives pottery teachers and supply retailers the integrated platform where class booking, supply inventory, and technique documentation are a single coherent system.

 Three features ceramicists actually need